Bayesian Matrix Decomposition and Applications

 That is, the posterior density of the variance $\sigma^2$ is also an inverse-Gamma distribution.
-And as claimed, we find the posterior parameters in Equation~\eqref{equation:inversegamma_conjugate_posterior} are exactly the same as that in Equation~\eqref{equation:gamma_conju_posterior} from a Gamma prior.
+Notably, these posterior parameters match exactly those obtained when using a Gamma prior on the precision $\tau=1/\sigma^2$ (see Equation~\eqref{equation:gamma_conju_posterior}), confirming the duality between the two parameterizations.

-As we have seen that the normal-Gamma density is a joint conjugate prior for the mean and precision parameters of a Gaussian distribution.
-The \textit{normal-inverse-Gamma (NIG)} distribution defined as follows is a joint conjugate prior for the mean and variance parameters of a Gaussian distribution. \begin{definition}[Normal-Inverse-Gamma (NIG) Distribution] The joint density of normal-inverse-Gamma distribution is a density defined as
+As shown earlier, the normal–Gamma distribution serves as a joint conjugate prior for the mean and precision of a Gaussian distribution.
+Similarly, the \textit{normal-inverse-Gamma (NIG)} distribution is a joint conjugate prior for the mean and variance of a Gaussian distribution.
+It is defined as follows. \begin{definition}[Normal-Inverse-Gamma (NIG) Distribution ] The joint probability density function of the \textit{normal-inverse-Gamma distribution} is given by

 where $\sigma^2, r, \lambda>0$, and $Z_{\nig}(\kappa, r, \lambda)$ is a normalizing constant: